ml378/Python_Template/README.md

 6. Static analysis and formatting checks

-7. GitHub Actions for continuous integratio
+7. GitHub Actions for continuous integration

+   - Automatic testing on push and pull requests
+   - Configurable workflows for different environments
+   - Parallel test execution for faster feedback

 ***Prerequisites***

 1. Python 3.8 or higher
 2. UV for Python dependency management
+3. Git installed on your system
+4. A GitHub account for accessing the repository
+5. CircleCI account (for viewing CI/CD pipeline results)

 ***Setup & Installation***